WHY GO TO ICELAND?

 - There is a general lack of signage but Icelanders are friendly and helpful to tourists so just ask!

-- Things do not open early, especially on the weekend.
+- Things do not open early, especially on the weekends.

 - When calculating driving times, factor in that you’ll be stopping to take photos at the beautiful scenery.